 - from online data (performance tables), CPOMS records, annual Safe and Well At School Surveys; and

 - from involving relevant people (including disabled people).

 In addition, we know our school well because we regularly collect information about ourselves in a variety of ways and other people help us to do this.
 Ofsted inspectors report on equality issues during inspections and our School Improvement Partner conducts learning walks and pupil conferences.
 We collect a range of information relating to incidents of harassment and bullying including those relating to racism, homophobia, faith, disability and gender identity if and when they occur.

 Annual updates of our contextual information are used to inform our self-evaluation.
-All significant groups are considered when looking at data in termly Pupil Progress Meetings and any discrepancies are addressed through focused interventions which are planned, delivered, monitored and evaluated through our termly Raising Attainment Plans.
+All significant groups are considered when looking at data in termly Pupil Progress Meetings and any discrepancies are addressed through focused interventions which are planned, delivered, monitored and evaluated through our school development plan.
 Through this we aim to close the gap between the attainment of those with protected characteristics and their peers.
 Where appropriate we use our Pupil Premium Grant to fund these interventions.

 Current Equalities Contextual Data can be accessed below:

 Equality Information and Objectives Policy

 Our latest Equality Information and Objectives Policy can be accessed below:

 Our latest action plan can be accessed below: